-- (i) It appears to the Council that the above breach of planning control has occurred within the last 4 years and is not time immune from enforcement action. - (ii) The fence by reason of its height, length and closed board timber design, introduces a generic suburban character which has harmed the character and appearance of the site and the rural landscape.
-The removal of permitted development rights within implemented permission 07/01309/FUL was required for Green Belt and design reasons.
+- (i) It appears to the Council that the above breach of planning control has occurred within the last 4 years and is not time immune from enforcement action. - (ii) The fences by reason of their height, length and closed board timber design, introduces a generic suburban character which has harmed the character and appearance of the site and the rural landscape.
+The removal of permitted development rights within implemented permission 21/00058/FUL on the Land was required for Green Belt and design reasons.
 The Council's Design Guide states that "for sites near or adjacent to the wider countryside, landscape design should be kept simple, reflecting the simple, informal rural setting."
-This erection of the closed board timber fence is contrary to Core Policies 1, 2 and 4, as well as Policies GB1, EQ4 and EQ11 of the South Staffordshire Adopted Core Strategy 2012; the Green Belt and Open Countryside Supplementary Planning Document 2014; and paragraphs 135c) and 153 of the NPPF 2024. - (iii) The Council consider that planning permission should not be given.
-Permitted development rights were removed within implemented permission 07/01309/FUL for Mile Flat Farm.
-Within planning permission 21/00058/FUL and 21/00058/COND for the property boundary shared with Mile Flat Farm, permission was granted for a post-and-rail fence.
-Planning application 24/00149/VAR, to reinstate permitted development rights at the shared property boundary, was allowed on appeal, but Schedule 2, Part 2, Class A permitted development rights for gates, walls, fences or other means of enclosure, remain removed.
+This erection of the closed board timber fence is contrary to Core Policies 1, 2 and 4, as well as Policies GB1, EQ4 and EQ11 of the South Staffordshire Adopted Core Strategy 2012; the Green Belt and Open Countryside Supplementary Planning Document 2014; and paragraphs 135c) and 153 of the NPPF 2024.

+(iii) The Council consider that planning permission should not be given.
+Permitted development rights were removed within implemented permission 21/00058/FUL for The Stableyard Development.
+Planning application 24/00149/VAR, to reinstate permitted development rights, was allowed on appeal, but Schedule 2, Part 2, Class A permitted development rights for gates, walls, fences or other means of enclosure, remain removed.
+Within appeal decision APP/C3430/W/24/3342944, the Inspector emphasized within paragraphs 17 and 25 how the closed board timber fencing (in situ at the time of the Inspector's site visit) harmed the visual openness and rural character of the area.
+Within planning permission 21/00058/COND, permission was granted for a post-and-rail fence and adjacent hedging, which should be installed to reflect the simple, informal rural setting and provide privacy for both the occupants of Mile Flat Farm and The Stableyard Development.